eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 To subscribe only to commands for a specific device, an authenticated gateway MUST use the topic filter `command//${device-id}/req/#`.

-{{% note %}}
-An authenticated gateway opening multiple `command//${device-id}/req/#` subscriptions for different devices should do so using the same MQTT connection.
-Otherwise some commands might not get routed properly if multiple protocol adapter instances are involved.
-{{% /note %}}

 {{% note title="Deprecation" %}}
 Previous versions of Hono required authenticated gateways to use `command/+/+/req/#` for subscribing to commands.
 This old topic filter is deprecated.
 Gateways MAY still use it until support for it will be removed in a future Hono version.